paul-hansen/ini-ninja/README.md

-Get and set values from INI files while preserving the files comments and formatting.
+Get and set values from INI files while preserving the file's comments and formatting.

 ## License